icons8/lunacy-docs/docs/index.md

 ## Rotating

-You can rotate any object using rotate clock.
+You can rotate an object using the rotate clock.

 ![Rotate objects](public/mAz4bmww76HilrhUizdqvw_img_29.gif)